-Indicator #1: In light of the recent economic woes for many construction-oriented companies the going has been rough, leading some to put their business up for sale.
+- In light of the recent economic woes for many construction-oriented companies the going has been rough, leading some to put their businesses up for sale.
 This could be a great time to buy another company.

-Indicator #2: We’re getting older in this country.
-With a greater number of soon-to-retire “Baby Boomers” fast approaching, many owners, in this age group, might well be looking to sell their business if they have no children or interested employees to carry the company forward.
-Thus, we have an interesting chapter in the construction industry approaching.
+- We’re getting older in this country.
+With a greater number of soon-to-retire “Baby Boomers” fast approaching, many owners in this age group might well be looking to sell their businesses if they have no children or interested employees to carry the company forward.

 The company you are considering to purchase:

-Might provide us with some new trade “secrets” that we didn’t know before
+- Might provide some new trade “secrets” that we didn’t know before

 The company you are considering to purchase might have: